 One of the best ways to keep your refrigerator healthy is to clean its condenser coils periodically.
 It is a simple task in most cases.
 Once you know how to recognize the coils, the job is pretty straightforward.

-It takes less than a half an hour, so you don’t even have to worry about removing the food, which will stay cool for a few hours.
-Doing this just twice a year can prevent over two thirds of service calls.
+It takes less than half an hour, so you don’t even have to worry about removing the food, which will stay cold for a few hours.
+Doing this just twice a year can prevent over two-thirds of service calls.
 Also, it makes your appliance much more energy-efficient.

 In older refrigerators, this coil is usually on the back.
-In newer models the coils will often be underneath the food storage chamber, accessible either from the front or back.
+In newer models, the coils will often be underneath the food storage chamber, accessible either from the front or back.
 Inspect your appliance to see what location your condenser coil is in; if you are uncertain, consult your owner’s manual.

 Before you get started, get a vacuum cleaner and a coil cleaning brush ready.
 Coil cleaning brushes can be bought for about five dollars at an appliance parts store.

-The first and most important thing to do when cleaning the coils is to shut the power off.
+- The first and most important thing to do when cleaning the coils is to shut the power off.
 You can either shut off the circuit breaker that governs the refrigerator, remove the fuse, or unplug the machine from the wall.

-After you finish cleaning, put your refrigerator back into place and make sure you turn the power back on.
-Doing this simple procedure occasionally will make your refrigerator more long living and energy efficient, and will empower you to keep your household running smoothly.
+- After you finish cleaning, put your refrigerator back into place and make sure you turn the power back on.
+Doing this simple procedure occasionally will make your refrigerator more long-living and energy-efficient, and will empower you to keep your household running smoothly.